TykTechnologies/tyk-operator/docs/universal_data_graph.md

    3. `spec.graphql.schema`: In schema, we need to specify our GraphQL schema in GraphQL SDL format.
 Since we designed our API above, we directly set this field to the schema that we designed.
    4. `spec.graphql.type_field_configurations`: A list of configurations used when execution_mode is executionEngine.
       - `type_name`: The type name that we are referring to.
       - `field_name`: The name of the field that the data source applies to.
-For example, we set "field_name" to "restCountry."
+For example, we set `field_name` to `restCountry.`
-      Hence, the restCountry field will be loaded from the data source defined under data_source of that particular type_name.
+      Hence, the `restCountry` field will be loaded from the data source defined under `data_source` of that particular `type_name`.
       - `mapping`: We set this to false because we do not need to remap anything in the response of the data source.
-So that root of the object
       - `data_source`: Responsible for configuring data source.
         1. `kind`: Kind of the upstream.
-It can be one of HTTPJSONDataSource, GraphQLDataSource.
+It can be one of `HTTPJSONDataSource`, `GraphQLDataSource`.
         2. `data_source_config`: Defines details of your data source.
            - `url`: The URL of the upstream data source.
 We can use Arguments to pass parameters or object details to upstream URL as follows;
             ```yaml